-You will be able to participate in the Annual Meeting, you will need the control number included on your proxy card or on the instructions that accompanied your proxy materials.
+You will be able to participate in the Annual Meeting online and submit your questions during the meeting by visiting www.proxydocs.com/OPK and registering in advance.
+To participate in the Annual Meeting, you will need the control number included on your proxy card or on the instructions that accompanied your proxy materials.
 Upon completion of your registration, you will receive further instructions via email, including your unique links that will allow you access to the Annual Meeting.
 Please be sure to follow instructions found on your proxy card and/or voting instruction form and subsequent instructions that will be delivered to you via email.
 You also will be able to vote your shares electronically at the Annual Meeting.
 Stockholders will be able to listen, vote and submit questions from their home via the Internet or from any remote location with Internet connectivity.
 The meeting webcast will begin promptly at 11:30 a.m.
 Eastern Time.
 We encourage you to access the meeting prior to the start time.
 Online access will begin at 11:15 a.m.
 Eastern Time.
-We will have technicians ready to assist you with any technical difficulties you may have accessing the virtual meeting.
-If you encounter any difficulties accessing the virtual meeting during the check-in time or meeting time, or if you have any questions regarding how to use the virtual meeting platform, please call the technical support number that will be posted on the virtual shareholder meeting login email.
+We will have technicians ready to assist you with any technical difficulties you may have accessing the virtual meeting lufform, please call the technical support number that will be posted on the virtual shareholder meeting login email.
 Technical support will be available beginning at 10:30 a.m. on March 28, 2024 and will remain available throughout the duration of the meeting.
 Information related to technical assistance will be provided in the email with the sign-in instructions you should receive following your successful registration.